Winning Winter Events

 Take a magical tour through glittering woods filled with spectacular lights and amazing “light sculptures” of mythical beasts, wild animals, airplanes, pirates, princesses, circus performers, dinosaurs and more.

-3 Baltimore Symphony Orchestra's The Nutcracker (December)
+3 Baltimore Symphony Orchestra's Holiday Schedule

 4 Washington Monument Lighting, Baltimore (December)